 “…but you haven’t got the right touch for Chopin”.

 The following year I played Liszt (and won).
-Over subsequent decades I’ve very rarely performed Chopin again.
+Over subsequent decades I’ve very rarely performed Chopin again, even though he is unquestionably one of my favourite composers.
 And only more recently have I realised the folly of succumbing to the barriers that others erect in our path with their negativity.

 Words have astonishing power.
-Whether malicious or simply thoughtless they ooze power when they drip from our mouths, and they wield that power as they bury themselves as seedlings in our souls, germinating and forming the tangled weeds that bind us and inhibit our growth.
+Whether malicious or simply thoughtless they ooze power as they drip from our mouths, and wield their most subtle weapons as they bury themselves as seedlings in our souls, germinating and forming the tangled weeds that bind us and inhibit our growth.